 Your natural gas service should operate uninterrupted throughout the storm.
 Only Virginia Natural Gas or emergency personnel should turn the valve off.
 In cases of severe lightning, customers might want to unplug natural gas appliances to avoid possible electrical damage.

-Customers are urged to report a natural gas emergency to the Virginia Natural Gas 24-hour emergency response line at 877.572.3342.
+Customers are urged to report a natural gas emergency to 911 and the Virginia Natural Gas 24-hour emergency response line at 877.572.3342.
 The damage assessment and restoration process begins once the storm has passed, and it’s safe for our crews to proceed with gathering information and determining the extent of the service needs in the affected areas.

 If your gas service was interrupted as a result of a severe storm, restoration time depends on when water recedes in flooded areas and customers’ homes and businesses are free of standing water, and when Virginia Natural Gas personnel can safely enter homes and businesses, and appliances are easily accessible by technicians.